1. What type of power is required to run the system?

 23. Can we switch from ether to chloroform once we get new columns?

-If you want to use a different solvent you will need new columns and an in-line filter.
+a.
+If you want to use a different solvent, you will need new columns and an in-line filter.
 You will also need to remove the piping for that particular channel and thoroughly wash and dry them before using the new solvent.
 These steps are critical to avoid cross contamination.

 24. Are used columns of any value?
 Can they be reconditioned with new catalyst if sent in?

+a.
 Used columns are of value.
 See instructions on how to repack the filter columns yourself.
 You will need to purchase the necessary filter material to repack the columns.
-Please note this is a time consuming process.
+Please note this is a time-consuming process.
 We recommend purchasing our pre-packed, activated filter columns.
-The replacement columns cost $350 each and you will need two columns.
+You will need two columns per channel.